 SFTP, or MFT: that is the question.

 Even though we’re not all famous poets like William Shakespeare, many IT professionals will ask this question at some point or another.
-Should they use an SFTP or MFT solution to transfer sensitive files securely—and why?
+Should they use an SFTP or managed file transfer (MFT) solution to transfer sensitive files securely—and why?

 It brings up an interesting choice.
 By nature, SFTP and MFT solutions both work to protect data in transit.
 They both authenticate trading partner connections with a combination of user IDs, passwords, or keys, and they both help satisfy strict requirements for data security laws like PCI DSS, HIPAA, and the GDPR.

 So what’s the difference?
 Is one better than the other for your organization?